 The “Frankie Slide” Myth

-Shortly after the slide, a myth was created about a baby girl having survived the rock avalanche, but was inaccurate.
-The story itself is somewhat true in saying that there were several younger girls that survived, although the part of the story that mentions a baby girl being the sole survivor, was a tad far-fetched.
+Shortly after the slide, a myth was created about a baby girl had survived the rock avalanche, but was inaccurate.
+The story itself is true in saying that there were several younger girls that survived, although the part of the story that mentions a baby girl being the sole survivor, was a tad far-fetched.

 There were three girls who survived the rock-slide.
-Three year old Fernie Watkins, two-year old Marion Leitch, and 15 month old Gladys Ennis.
+Three-year-old Fernie Watkins, two-year-old Marion Leitch, and 15-month-old Gladys Ennis.
 The youngest of the three was found choking on mud and was saved by her parents.
 Stories began to spread that Gladys was called “Frankie Slide” and that she was the sole survivor of the rock-slide, which was as we now know, false.
-In fact, she alongside the two other girls, were among the other twenty plus people who had survived the rock-slide and had become victims of the Frank Slide.
+In fact, she alongside the two other girls were among the other twenty plus people who had survived the rock-slide and had become victims of the Frank Slide.